alexbatalov/fallout1-ce/README.md

 You must own the game to play.
 Purchase your copy on [GOG](https://www.gog.com/game/fallout) or [Steam](https://store.steampowered.com/app/38400).
 Download latest [release](https://github.com/alexbatalov/fallout1-ce/releases) or build from source.
 You can also check latest [debug](https://github.com/alexbatalov/fallout1-ce/actions) build intended for testers.

-For Webassembly, building from source is roughly the same except you must have emsdk {Install from here}(https://emscripten.org/docs/getting_started/downloads.html), and instead of the normal cmake command, you would use `emcmake cmake {source directory}` to output a js file you can use, and `emcmake cmake {source directory} -DHTML="true"` to output a standalone html file!
+For Webassembly, building from source is roughly the same as with Linux except you must have emsdk {Install from here}(https://emscripten.org/docs/getting_started/downloads.html), and instead of the normal cmake command, you would use `emcmake cmake {source directory}` to output a js file you can use, and `emcmake cmake {source directory} -DHTML="true"` to output a standalone html file!
+You may also use `emcmake cmake {source directory} -DPRELOAD="${directory to preload}" `, but this will take a lot of memory when actually running the game so beware!

 ### Windows